 Here you can set the following options:

-- In the Configure Management Network section, you can select the settings of management network adapters (in this example, there is only one network adapter installed on the server).
+- In the Configure Management Network section, you can configure management network adapters (in this example, there is only one network adapter on the server);

-- You can specify the VLAN, in which the server management interface is located.
+- You can specify the VLAN number, in which the server management interface is located;

-- You can configure IPv4 and IPv6 addresses.
-You can disable them, assign dynamic or static IPs.
-In most cases, an IP address, a subnet mask and a default gateway address are set manually on the VMWare ESXi server.
+- Configure IPv4 and IPv6 network interface.
+You can disable them, assign dynamic, or static IP addresses.
+In most cases, an IP address, a subnet mask, and a default gateway address are set manually on the VMWare ESXi hosts;

-- DNS Configuration – here you can set DNS servers and set the host name.
+- DNS Configuration – here you can set the primary and secondary DNS servers and set the hostname;

-- In the Test Management Network section you can test the network connectivity (using ICMP ping) and DNS name resolution.
-Usually it is worth to check the availability of your gateway IP and servers in another network segment (you can specify the address of your DNS server).
+- In the Test Management Network section, you can test the network connectivity (using ICMP ping) and DNS name resolution.
+Usually, it is worth checking the availability of your gateway IP and servers in another network segment (you can specify the address of your DNS server);

 Here are the results of the test: